shepner/proxmox-blueiris/README.md

 From the commandline, run `ipconfig /release` and `ipconfig /renew`.
 Make sure the new IP appears.

+A display setting of 1280x800 is more tolerable

+The clipboard wont work for some (any) reason

 ## Install VNC

 Download/install TightVNC using the default settings:  https://www.tightvnc.com